California State Route 253: Route description

+Route 253 is defined in section 553 of the California Streets and Highways Code, and that the highway is "from Route 128 near Boonville to Route 101 near Ukiah".

-The road begins in Boonville at an at-grade intersection with SR 128.
-The road heads eastward through a forested and mountainous area for approximately fifteen miles before entering the Russian River Basin, where numerous farms exist.
+SR 253 begins in Boonville at an at-grade intersection with SR 128.
+The road heads eastward through a forested and mountainous area for approximately fifteen miles before entering the Russian River Basin, an area of numerous farms.
 The road ends with an interchange with U.S. Route 101 in southern Ukiah.

 SR 253 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 This route, under the name of the Ukiah-Boonville Road, has been in use as a road since at least 1897, when it was the scene of the robbery of a stage coach carrying the payrolls for a coastal lumber mill.
-However, it was not a state highway until 1963, when it was added to the state highway system.
+However, it was not until 1963 that it was added to the state highway system.
 It was given its present number in the 1964 state highway renumbering.